-Patrícia dos Santos graduated in Biology in 2010 (at the University of Lisbon) and conducted an MSc in Biodiversity and Plant Taxonomy in 2011 (at The University of Edinburgh).
-She have worked on flower development of Montiaceae and Portulacaceae (Caryophyllales) for her MSc thesis and carried on studying this topic since then, with special focus on the evolution of petals and stamens.
-Her research interests lie mostly on angiosperm evolution and ecological adaptation explained by morphological reproductive characters, flower morphology and pollination syndromes.
+Patrícia dos Santos graduated in Biology in 2010 (University of Lisbon) and conducted an MSc in Biodiversity and Plant Taxonomy in 2011 (University of Edinburgh).
+She has worked on flower development of Montiaceae and Portulacaceae (Caryophyllales) for her MSc thesis and has been particularly interested in the evolution of petals and stamens since then.
+Her research interests lie mostly in angiosperm evolution and ecological adaptations explained by reproductive morphology and mechanisms.

-Currently, Patrícia is conducting a PhD in Biodiversity, Genetics and Evolution under the BIODIV doctoral program at the University of Lisbon.
-Her PhD project is on the adaptive radiation of Aeonium (Crassulaceae) in the Macaronesia.
+Currently, Patrícia is conducting a PhD in Biodiversity, Genetics and Evolution under the BIODIV doctoral program at the University of Lisbon in collaboration with the University of Basel.
+Her PhD project is on the adaptive radiation of Aeonium (Crassulaceae) from the Canary Islands.

 João Felipe Toni